amgalves96/ros-wheelchair/README.md

-# wheelchair
-Power wheelchair Digital Twin with ROS
+# Power Wheelchair Digital Twin with ROS, MQTT and LEGO EV3

-This repo includes a ROS workspace containing an implementation of a Digital Twin model under a power wheelchair.
+This repo includes a ROS workspace containing an implementation of a Digital Twin model under a power wheelchair plus an MQTT connection to Lego EV3 with ev3dev OS.

 # Import Steps